The Word Problem is Solvable for 3-free Artin groups in Quadratic Time: Proof of technical lemmas

-First, if $k'=1$, then by \Cref{lemma:beta}, we know that $v_2=zy_2$, where all the letters in $y_2$ commute with $z$, but by optimality are not equal to z, and $f[\gamma']=z^{-1}$.
-However, we know by optimality that $u_1$ is geodesic word.
-This implies that $f[\gamma']$ is not in $u_1$ and so $l[u_1]$ must be in $y_2$.
-Yet $l[u_1]$ must either equal $z^\pm$ or be a pseudo-generator that does not commute with $z$.
-This means that we can assume that $k'>1$, and $v_2$ must be a P2G critical word.
+First, if $k'=1$, then by \Cref{lemma:beta}, we know that $v_2=zy_2$, where all the letters in~$y_2$ commute with~$z$, but by optimality are not equal to $z$, and $f[\gamma']=z^{-1}$.
+However, $\hat{u}_1$ is geodesic word.
+This implies that $f[\gamma']$ is not in~$u_1$ and so~$l[u_1]$ must be in~$y_2$.
+Yet~$l[u_1]$ must either equal $z^\pm$ or be a pseudo-generator that does not commute with $z$.
+This means that we can assume that $k'>1$, and~$v_2$ must be a P2G critical word.

 Again, let $z=l[\tau(\hat{v}_1)]^{\pm 1}$ be the pseudo-generator shared by~$v_1$ and~$v_2$.
 Let~$t_1$ be the other generator of~$\hat{v}_1$ and~$t_2$ be the other generator of~$\hat{v}_2$ (which may be equal to~$t_1$).
 The pseudo-generators of~$u_1$ are~$z$ and~$t_1$, so we now divide into cases according to whether $l[u_1]=z^\pm$ or $l[u_1]=t_1^{\pm 1}$.
 In either case, we will show that there are letters trapped in~$u_1$ or~$v_2$ contradicting the fact that these are P2G words.